Media Mix Modeling (MMM) And Estimating KPIs in the Face of SKAN Limitations

 Marketers should approach Media Mix Modeling (MMM) and estimations as iterative processes, constantly updating and refining their models as new data becomes available.
 This approach allows them to adapt to changing market dynamics and consumer behavior, ensuring their media strategies remain optimized over time.

 With the inclusion of SKAN in a marketer’s reality, it has become essential to acknowledge its limitations and the need for data.
-In order to overcome these limitations, marketers should employ educated estimations to supplement the available data.
+In order to overcome these limitations, marketers should employ educated estimations to supplement the available data in 2024.